 Remember that Superman and Superwoman are fictional characters.
 It is ok to receive assistance, and our caring and knowledgeable team will be there to answer any questions and help make the transition as smooth as possible.

-Plus, the following personal care services are offered by a licensed home care agency directly to our residents:
+Plus, the following personal care services are offered by a licensed home care agency directly to our residents at CoHomes:

 Contact us for more information on our amenities, services, and cost.

 In-home personal care services can be very expensive especially when additional time is needed on a more frequent basis.
-In Charlotte NC, the median home health aide/caregiver services cost is $21.00 hourly and $4,004 monthly, according to Genworth.com.
-The median cost of assisted living is $153 daily and $4,649 monthly (plus the cost of care).
+In Charlotte NC, the median home health aide/caregiver services cost is $25.36 hourly (or $202.88 for 8 hours of daily personal care services) and $4,421 monthly, according to 2023 Cost of Care Survey (calculated future cost with 5% inflation) by Genworth.com.
+The local median cost of assisted living is $4,532 monthly (plus the cost of care).

-CoHomes rates start at $113 daily and $3,400 monthly (plus the cost of care).
+CoHomes rates start at $3,400 monthly (plus the cost of care).
 Our rate is less than the cost of a one night stay at most nearby hotels.
-If a senior is currently paying for a mortgage/rent, utilities, food, housekeeping, etc. and requires 6 or more hours of daily personal care assistance, it will likely cost more for them to stay at home with a part-time caregiver compared to being a resident at CoHomes with a full-time caregiver from a licensed home care agency.
+If a senior is currently paying for a mortgage/rent, utilities, food, housekeeping, etc. and requires 6 or more hours of daily personal care assistance, it will likely cost more for them to stay at home with a part-time caregiver compared to being a resident at CoHomes with 24-hour staffing provided by a licensed home care agency.
+Plus, we offer short-term stays starting at $195 per day.
+A five-day minimum stay is required.
+(Limited openings, please call for availability.)

 Also, hospital beds are usually preferred after a hospital stay or due to certain health conditions.
-Hospital beds usually rent for $200 to $500 a month plus the cost of delivery.
-Our hospital bed is available for rent, based on availability, for $95 per month.
+Hospital beds usually rent for up to $500 a month plus the cost of delivery.
+Our hospital bed is available for rent, based on availability, for $10 per day.

 Contact us at (704) 272-1777 for more information or to arrange an assessment to determine the exact rate for your loved one.